Khloe Kardashian May Be Keeping Tristan Thompson Engagement A Secret Out Of Fear Of Public Backlash, Per ‘HL’

 “Khloe is telling everyone she is not engaged.
 Khloe and Tristan are in a good place, however, it didn’t happen overnight.
 Khloe doesn’t give up on something she believes in and she believes in her and Tristan.
 Khloe and Tristan have been working hard on their relationship and making sure they are on the same page.
 With the basketball playoffs being over, the couple is able to spend some much needed quality time together,” an insider dished of the couple.

-Khloe Kardashian and Tristan Thompson have been staying pretty quiet about their relationship since the cheating scandal, but fans are hoping that they will get to see a more in depth look at their relationship drama when the new season of Keeping Up with the Kardashians premieres later this summer.
+Khloe Kardashian and Tristan Thompson have been staying pretty quiet about their relationship since the cheating scandal, but fans are hoping that they will get to see a more in-depth look at their relationship drama when the new season of Keeping Up With the Kardashians premieres later this summer.